 This association was formerly known as the International League for the Protection of Horses (ILPH), but rebranded in 2008 to reflect the modern-day focus and work of the organisation in promoting standards of horse welfare across the globe.
 One of the largest equine charities in the world, this horse association works on recovering, rehabilitating and rehoming horses both domestically and around the world.

-Horse Deals - How to Buy a Cheap Horse
+How to Buy a Horse at a Horse Sale